 Wheezing is caused when the airways of the lungs get constricted or narrowed.
 It causes a whistling sound when an individual exhales air and if the wheezing is severe, it can be heard when the individual exhales too.
-One of the important Wheezing facts is that the labored breath can be accompanied by a feeling of chest tightening.
+One of the important wheezing facts is that the labored breath can be accompanied by a feeling of chest tightening.

 Anyone can get wheezing but there are a few people who are more prone to it than others.
-Risk factors like allergies, cancer, past or current smokers, hereditary illness, etc. can make individuals prone to wheezing.
+Risk factors like allergies, cancer, past or current smokers, hereditary illness, etc can make individuals prone to wheezing.
 Children are especially prone to wheezing for the first few years of their life but this does not imply that they have asthma.
 If the child has severe allergies and persistent wheezing, this could indicate asthma.
 Consulting the right doctor could enable you to find out the exact severity of your child’s wheezing and the precautions that need to be taken for your child’s health.

-Wheezing can be a symptom of bronchospasm, COPD (Chronic obstructive pulmonary disease), excess mucus secretion, swelling of inner lining of airways, asthma, etc. It is important that one does not confuse asthma with wheezing.
+Wheezing can be a symptom of bronchospasm, COPD (Chronic obstructive pulmonary disease), excess mucous secretion, swelling of the inner lining of airways, asthma, etc. It is important that one does not confuse asthma with wheezing.
 Asthma disables a person to breathe properly because of the constriction of the airways.
-An individual exposed to asthma triggers like pollen, dust, mold, viruses, etc. finds breathing in and out difficult.
+An individual exposed to asthma triggers like pollen, dust, mold, viruses, etc finds breathing in and out difficult.
 The symptoms of asthma include coughing, wheezing, shortness of breath, tightness of the chest, etc. There isn’t a proper cure for asthma but it is considered to be a manageable condition.

 Home remedies include keeping the house atmosphere humid and warm (cold & dry weather can worsen wheezing).
 Some supplements and natural herbs can also alleviate the symptoms of a wheeze but consulting a doctor before doing so would be a good idea.
 If there are severe symptoms like non-stop coughing for more than an hour, severe shortness of breath even after using an inhaler, coughing grey or green phlegm or even blood, rush to the doctor immediately.